openSUSE/news-o-o/_posts/2010-08-14-opensuse-weekly-news-issue-136-is-out.markdown

 ####  [Novell Now Offers SUSE Linux Enterprise Server 10 & 11 on Amazon Web Services](http://www.novell.com/news/press/novell-now-offers-suse-linux-enterprise-server-10-11-on-amazon-web-services/)

-"Novell today announced that Amazon Web Services (AWS) will offer hourly based pricing and support for SUSEÂ® Linux Enterprise Server.
+"Novell today announced that Amazon Web Services (AWS) will offer hourly based pricing and support for SUSE® Linux Enterprise Server.
 Customers and independent software vendors (ISVs) of all sizes will have the ability to run SUSE Linux Enterprise Server 10 and 11 on Amazon Elastic Compute Cloud (Amazon EC2) paying only for the hours they use.
 The new offerings will be available in all instance sizes and in every AWS region around the world.
 In addition, Novell will provide a maintenance service on AWS so customers can keep their SLES instances up-to-date with Novell's most current security patches, bug fixes and new features."

 ####  [The Linux Foundation Launches Open Compliance Program](http://www.linuxfoundation.org/node/6541)

-"LINUXCON, Boston, Mass., August 10, 2010 â€“ The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux, announced today the launch of the Open Compliance Program, a comprehensive initiative that includes tools, training, a standard format to report software licensing information, consulting and a self-assessment checklist that will help companies comply with open source licenses, increasing adoption of open source and decreasing legal FUD present in the marketplace. (...)"
+"LINUXCON, Boston, Mass., August 10, 2010 – The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux, announced today the launch of the Open Compliance Program, a comprehensive initiative that includes tools, training, a standard format to report software licensing information, consulting and a self-assessment checklist that will help companies comply with open source licenses, increasing adoption of open source and decreasing legal FUD present in the marketplace. (...)"